GRA 6439 Research Proposal Course

 Have a solid conceptual understanding of the theories and methodologies involved in the chosen topic.

-Ability to initiate, plan and/or carry out empirical research in the marketing domain.
+Ability to initiate, plan and/or carry out research (empirical and otherwise) in the marketing domain.

 Comprehend and resolve dilemmas and tradeoffs involved in empirical research.

 BI Double Degree students will in this course, together with a research faculty at Department of Marketing, pick a topic and develop a research proposal in the format of the front end of a scientific paper published in for example Journal of Marketing.
 A set of guidelines for the research proposal will be provided.
 This work amounts to about 50 percent of a paper, i.e. 50 percent of the Groningen thesis.
 A good alternative may be to pick a topic for the research proposal that will allow them to connect the contents of this proposal with the thesis (to be) written at Groningen.